What is anaemia?

 What are the signs and symptoms of iron deficiency anaemia?

-Aside from blood transfusions, which actually have saved many lives, taking iron supplements, especially for our pregnant mothers, diet plays quite an important role in both preventing iron deficiency anaemia and also restoring back haemoglobin levels.
+Aside from blood transfusions, which have saved many lives, taking iron supplements, especially for our pregnant mothers, diet plays quite an important role in both preventing iron deficiency anaemia and restoring haemoglobin levels.

 Here’s a list of 5 foods that are highly rich in iron that can help boost your blood levels back to normal;